 - Partially mounted index

 Uses a local cache containing only recently searched parts of the snapshotted index’s data.
-This cache has a fixed size and is shared across nodes in the frozen tier.
+This cache has a fixed size and is shared across shards of partially mounted indices allocated on the same data node.
 ILM uses this option in the

 If a search requires data that is not in the cache, Elasticsearch fetches the missing data from the snapshot repository.
 Searches that require these fetches are slower, but the fetched data is stored in the cache so that similar searches can be served more quickly in future.
 Elasticsearch will evict infrequently used data from the cache to free up space.
 The cache is cleared when a node is restarted.